 - Laundry expenses are covered for the first 2 weeks of residence after that we ask the patient to be responsible for their laundry expenses.

-- When possible, bring photo ID, social security card, insurance card and copy of most recent TB test
+- When possible, bring photo ID, social security card, insurance card

 - If a patient has court dates while in residence, the individual must secure their own transportation to and from the court appointment

 - Patients with vehicles must provide proof of a valid driver’s license, vehicle registration, current tags